nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

 ## Considerations and Constraints

 1. The frequency of occurrence of the words in the dictionary is presented on a monthly basis even though the articles are published on a given day.
-The results of the text mining will be expressed in two forms:
+Hence, the results of the text mining process are expressed in this form:

-  * In the first form, all calculated frequencies for each article within a month, for all months analyzed, are summed to give an added normalized frequency of occurrence on a monthly basis.
-Previously, each article's frequency is normalized by its amount of words.
+  * All calculated frequencies of occurrence for each article within a month, for all months analyzed, are summed to give a monthly added frequency of occurrence which is later normalized by the amount of published articles in that given month.

-  * The results are also presented in second form: Each month's added normalized frequency of occurrence is further normalized by the amount of articles published in that given month.

 2. Best when used for NYT foreign news articles: